ledermann/unread/README.md

     #     WHERE read_marks.id IS NULL
     #     AND messages.created_at > '2010-10-20 08:50:00'

-    Hint: You should add a database index on messages.created_at.
+Hint: You should add a database index on `messages.created_at`.

 ## Similar tools

-There a two other gems/plugins doing a similar job:
+There are two other gems/plugins doing a similar job:

 * http://github.com/jhnvz/mark_as_read
 * http://github.com/mbleigh/acts-as-readable

-Unfortunately, both of them have a lack of performance, because they calculate the unread records doing a _find(:all)_, which should be avoided for a large amount of records.
+Unfortunately, both of them have a lack of performance, because they calculate the unread records doing a `find(:all)`, which should be avoided for a large amount of records.
 This gem is based on a timestamp algorithm and therefore it's very fast.

-## TODO

-* Add more documentation

 Copyright (c) 2010,2011 Georg Ledermann, released under the MIT license